cambenesch/cambenesch.github.io/_posts/2024-07-27-cosine-similarity.md

 Cosine similarity is a frequently used scalar metric to evaluate multi-output (i.e. vector) predictions.
 It's often advised that targets be scaled before computing cosine similarity, but there isn't much material on how precisely this should be done.
 Depending on the targets' distributions and the desired metric properties, traditional standardization may or may not be sufficient.

 Here I'll briefly define our goal in scaling, then show how to properly scale in 2 cases: unknown target distributions (approximate L1-normalization), and known normal target distributions (exact standardization).
 These methods reveal a clean way to compute dimension-weighted cosine similarity: scale each target dimension by its desired weight's square root.
 I'll end with a quick discussion of baseline cossim, along with an open question.
-Skip to the summary if you just want to see the recommended transformations.
+Skip to the summary if you just want to see the suggested transformations.

 ## Topics
 1. [Cosine similarity](#s1)